 When asked about his contributions to social distancing, he grumbled "I admit nothing" and threatened to end the call.

 Before disconnecting to go home and feed his cat, Cobblepot reluctantly shared the following five tips for practicing anti-social-etiquette in the workplace.

 "Always Be Avoiding" is not only a good tip, but a highly effective business skill put into practice by anti-socialites on a global scale.

-"Everyone will be so terrified by your general unapproachableness and tendencies to random, social violence," says Cobblepot, "they'll only come to you in dire need."
+"Everyone will be so terrified by your unapproachable demeanor and tendency to practice random, social violence, they'll only come to you in dire need," he said.

 2. Navigate The Office Potluck with Ease

 When you work in an office, invariably you will at some point be invited to participate in an office potluck.

 According to Cobblepot, this is your cue to bring in a crushed package of store-brand cookies or pretzels, then spend the whole time eating as much of what appears to be the most expensive food item in the company kitchen.

 Don't even think about helping clean up.
 That would be insulting to the staff.